MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/storage/IndexedDB/saving-large-files-locally/README.md

 This page demonstrates how to save files of arbitrary size locally by using the [Indexed Database API](https://msdn.microsoft.com/library/Hh772651)(often abbreviated `IndexedDB` or IDB).
 Review the [Indexed Database API](https://msdn.microsoft.com/library/Hh772651) before proceeding.

-> NOTE: The following code examples require a browser that supports [`File`](http://go.microsoft.com/fwlink/p/?LinkId=248922) API and `IndexedDB` API, such as Microsoft Edge.
+>note The following code examples require a browser that supports [`File`](http://go.microsoft.com/fwlink/p/?LinkId=248922) API and `IndexedDB` API, such as Microsoft Edge.
 For security reasons, `IndexedDB` API only works through the http, https, ms-wwa, or ms-wwa-web protocols in Microsoft Edge.
 Local HTML pages ( `file://`) won't fully execute the `IndexedDB` API.
 The page must be behind a supported protocol such as `http://` or `https://`.

 ## Database UI skeleton